rackerlabs/docs-cloud-identity/api-docs/dev-guide/authentication-info/authentication-ref/token-response-object.rst

 :ref:token object attribute descriptions <auth-resp-token-obj-attribs> in the table following the examples.

+You include the token ID returned in the response to verify your identity when in subsequent API requests to Rackspace Cloud services, you

 .. _auth-resp-token-obj-json:

 **Example: Authentication response token object in JSON format**